brettz9/asyouwish/README.md

 17. Create a shared add-on dependency for WebAppFind and AsYouWish exposing perhaps at least for privilege escalation with some of the underlying non-SDK APIs (e.g., a privilege to save only to a specific directory if WebAppFind adds such a fundamental mode).
 18. Ensure some additional security/privacy for users desiring it by restricting external access (using https://developer.mozilla.org/en-US/docs/XPCOM_Interface_Reference/nsIContentPolicy and https://developer.mozilla.org/en-US/docs/XPCOM_Interface_Reference/nsIPrincipal per http://stackoverflow.com/questions/18369052/firefox-add-on-to-load-webpage-without-network-access ?)
 See also http://en.wikipedia.org/wiki/Site-specific_browser regarding such sandboxing.
+19. Create frequently-used, granularly restricted APIs like informing the user which file or folder is being requested for write access, for universal read access, etc.

 # Name